rdebath/Brainfuck/README.md

   The ones marked *no-opt* are not optimised, except for run length encoding; the ones marked *deoptimised* have even the RLE reverted.
   They have all been tested using many of the BF programs from the [Esoteric Files Archive](https://github.com/graue/esofiles/tree/master/brainfuck/src) (And of course tortured!)

+6. Tritium (officially Ρ‴) this BF interpreter/compiler/JIT runner makes the bf2any programs look slow.
+It is simply the fastest JIT BF interpreter you'll find.